 Abstract

 Introduction - The stage of changes model is one of the most popular models used for changing health related behaviors.
-The Readiness do Change Questionnaire (RCQ-12) was created and validated in order to assist clinicians in classifying patients into the stages of change.
-Although many validation studies have been conducted, the factorial structure of the instrument is still not well established and no validation studies were conducted with the Portuguese version.
-Aims –The aims were: to evaluate the psychometric properties of the Brazilian version of the RCQ-12; to compare the factorial structure with models proposed by previous studies; and to create a score that can be used in future studies.
+The Readiness to Change Questionnaire (RCQ-12) was created and validated in order to assist clinicians in classifying patients into stages of change.
+Although many validation studies have been conducted, the factorial structure of the instrument is still not well established and no validation studies were conducted with the Brazilian Portuguese version.
+Aims –The aims were: to evaluate the psychometric properties of the Brazilian version of the RCQ-12 for internet use; to compare the factorial structure with models proposed by previous studies; and to create a score that can be used in future studies.
 Methods – We conducted exploratory and confirmatory factorial analysis.
-Six hundred, forty-one participants were recruited and filled out the RCQ-12, AUDIT-C and demographics from the Brazilian version of the web-based intervention “Beber Menos” (Drinkless).
-Results – The average age of participants was 39.5 (± 10.3) years, 51.6% were males, and the sample was classified by AUDIT-C scores as: 34.2% low-risk, 31.3% suggestive dependence, 23.4% at risk, and 11.1% at high risk. .All confirmatory models had poor fitness indexes: one-factor: CFI = .720, RMSA = .196; two-factor: CFI = .815, RMSA = .161; Three factor uncorrelated: CFI = .568, RMSA = .238.
-The model created with 4 items to score the items in future studies had satisfactory indexes: .CFI = .998; RMSA = .045.
+Six hundred, forty-one participants were recruited and filled out the RCQ-12, AUDIT-C (Alcohol Use Disorders Identification Test) and demographics from the Brazilian version of the web-based intervention “Beber Menos” (Drinkless).
+Results – The average age of participants was 39.5 (± 10.3) years, 51.6% were males, and the sample was classified by AUDIT-C scores as: 34.2% low-risk, 31.3% suggestive dependence, 23.4% at risk, and 11.1% at high risk.
+All confirmatory models had poor fitness indexes: one-factor: CFI = .720, RMSA = .196; two-factor: CFI = .815, RMSA = .161; Three factor uncorrelated: CFI = .568, RMSA = .238.
+The model created with 4 items to score the items in future studies had satisfactory indexes: CFI = .998; RMSA = .045.
 Conclusions – We found that the RCQ-12 is not a useful to classify users into the stages of change model but the 4-item model may be used as a predictor in future web-based studies.
 For clinical purposes, we do not recommend the use of the Portuguese version of the instrument.

 Introduction

+The motivation to change behavior described by the transtheoretical model of change is a dynamic process and includes the stages of change.
 The stages of change model proposed by Prochaska and DiClemente (1982) is one of the most popular models to change health related behaviors, including alcohol abuse and dependence (Norcross, Krebs, & Prochaska, 2011).
 Prochaska and DiClemente (1982) proposed a series of stages that changes overtime: precontemplation, contemplation, preparation, action and maintenance.
 Precontemplation is the stage which the patients are not seeking any behavior modification.
 Contemplation is the stage which the patients are aware of their problems but are not committed to change.
 Preparation is the stage which the patients plan to take action and are making some minor behaviors changes.
 Action is the stage which the patients modify behaviors to solve their health problems.
 Maintenance is the stage which the patients work to avoid relapse and keep the modified behavior accomplished in the action stage.

-Some instruments were developed to assist clinicians classifying their patients with alcohol abuse and dependence such as the Readiness to Change Questionnaire - RCQ (Rollnick, Heather, Gold, & Hall, 1992), the Stages of Change Readiness and Treatment Eagerness Scale - SOCRATES (Miller & Scott, 1996), and the Rhode Island Change Assessment – URICA (McConnaughy, DiClemente, Prochaska, & Velicer, 1989).
+Some instruments were developed to assist clinicians classifying stages of change of their patients with alcohol abuse and dependence such as the Readiness to Change Questionnaire - RCQ (Rollnick, Heather, Gold, & Hall, 1992), the Stages of Change Readiness and Treatment Eagerness Scale - SOCRATES (Miller & Scott, 1996), and the Rhode Island Change Assessment – URICA (McConnaughy, DiClemente, Prochaska, & Velicer, 1989).
 The Readiness to Change Questionnaire is the shortest scale to assess readiness to change with 12 items and have shown reasonable psychometric properties (Budd & Rollnick, 1996; Defuentes-Merillas, Dejong, & Schippers, 2002; Forsberg, Ekman, Halldin, & Rönnberg, 2004; Forsberg et al., 2004; Heather, Rollnick, & Bell, 1993; Napper et al., 2008; Rodríguez-Martos et al., 2000; Rollnick et al., 1992).